FORE

 The numbers in the example above are Course Handicaps.
 They're computed live for each round from the handicap you set in your profile, using the standard formula:

-So a 14.2 from the Blue tees at a Slope 132 course plays as a 17 Course Handicap; from the White tees at Slope 121 it's a 15.
+So a 14.2 index from the Blue tees (Slope 132, Rating 72.4, Par 72) plays as a 17 Course Handicap — 14.2 × 132 ÷ 113 = 16.6, plus (72.4 − 72) = 17.
+From the White tees (Slope 121, Rating 70.2, Par 72) the same player is a 13.
 Same player, different tees, different number of strokes — this is why your effective handicap can shift from round to round even at the same course.

 The good news: you never have to compute any of this yourself.
 FOREPAID reads the slope from the tees you pick at round setup, runs the math, and shows you the Course Handicap you'll play with.
 The number you see on your scorecard is already correct for the day.